The complete guide on how to start Day Trading

 There are plenty of other topics involving day trading that you can research in order to help you learn.
 Keep researching, reading, and learning so that way you have an understanding of the aspects of trading.

-While it is true that many day traders have experience in the markets and college degrees, that does not mean you have to have these in order to learn day trading.
+While it is true that many traders have experience in the markets and college degrees, that does not mean you have to have the same!

 In fact, there is currently no educational or experience requirements needed to be an individual day trader.